 Types of wheat, Dough rheology, Baking principles - Role of ingredients and its chemistry.
 Bread-Ingredients, additives - Varieties of bread.
 Methods of bread preparation - bread spoilage and remedies.
-Advantages and disadvantages of various methods of breadmaking. cake- types of cakes - role of ingredients - cake mixing methods - Preparation.
+Advantages and disadvantages of various methods of bread-making. cake- types of cakes - role of ingredients-essential and optional ingredients - cake mixing methods - Preparation.
 Fancy cakes and preparation-Bread, cake- faults and remedies.